psarando/shire-reckoning/README.md

-2. I focused on the first Kings' Reckoning Mid-year's Day (Loëndë) corresponding with June 23rd because Loëndë should coincide with the Shire Mid-year's Day, and Tolkien made a correlation with the Shire Mid-year's Day and the summer solstice and a correlation with the Shire Calendar and the Gregorian calendar new year's day.
+2. I focused on the first Kings' Reckoning Mid-year's Day (Loëndë) corresponding with June 23rd because Loëndë should coincide with the Shire Mid-year's Day, and Tolkien made a correlation with the Shire Mid-year's Day and the summer solstice and a correlation with the Shire Calendar and the Gregorian calendar New Year's Day.
-   The problem with assuming the first Loëndë corresponded with June 23rd is that Tolkien stated in Appendix D that Kings' Reckoning new year's day originated on the [winter solstice](https://en.wikipedia.org/wiki/Solstice), and even though starting this calendar on the December 21st winter solstice in our time allows Loëndë to fall on the June 21st summer solstice, this was not the case 6000 years ago (let alone 12000 years ago)
+   The problem with assuming the first Loëndë corresponded with June 23rd is that Tolkien stated in Appendix D that Kings' Reckoning New Year's Day originated on the [winter solstice](https://en.wikipedia.org/wiki/Solstice), and even though starting this calendar on the December 21st winter solstice in our time allows Loëndë to fall on the June 21st summer solstice, this was not the case 6000 years ago (let alone 12000 years ago)